Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Care Plan

-A Care Plan is patient-specific — a longitudinal plan for one individual.
-It tracks goals, interventions, and progress for that patient's specific health journey.
+A Care Plan is patient-specific.
+A longitudinal plan for one individual.
+It tracks goals, interventions, and progress for that patient's specific care course.

 • Interventions: medication review monthly, dietitian quarterly, lab tests every 3 months